serdars/aperio-v0/doc/design.md

 Ideally they will be prepared as a background task but ease we will post them with ActiveRecord callback and mass insertion for now.

+Example activities:
+* Serdar joined Org Name - Group Name on Date.
+* Serdar started a conversation on Org Name - Group Name on Date.
+* Serdar posted a message to Conversation Name on Date.

 * Activity
   * Subject Type
   * Subject ID